 Please be respectful of local customs.
 Somaliland is a Muslim country and women are expected to wear clothing that covers their full body.
 Elbow-length shirts are acceptable.
-The head/hair must be covered outside the CCF compounds.
+The head/hair must be covered outside the cheetah houses or Guenther's office.